 To plan the long term conservation of your collections, you need to understand their nature (format, materials, scope) and the nature of the building in which they are or are to be housed.
-NCS has nationally recognised expertise in developing specifications for the environmental protection of a range of heritage collections (Director Chris Woods led the recent reviews of BS 4971:2017 and BS PD5454:2012 and led the creation of the new European standard which will replace 5454, EN 16893) and we have a successful track record of overseeing major improvement projects for storage facilities.
+NCS has nationally recognised expertise in developing specifications for the environmental protection of a range of heritage collections (Director Chris Woods led the recent reviews of BS 4971:2017 and BS PD5454:2012 and led the creation of the new European standard EN 16893:2018 that replaces 5454) and we have a successful track record of overseeing major improvement projects for storage facilities.
 We can reduce your reliance on energy-hungry air conditioning while still meeting environmental standards, even in listed historic buildings.

 We can inspect and monitor your current premises, carry out site risk assessments for proposed new or refurbished locations, and develop specifications for you as custodian to advise and direct architects, engineers and others in planning change.